 Homeopathic natural product

-We are happy to suggest the HomeoAnimal CONJUNCTIVITIS remedy.
+We are happy to suggest the HomeoAnimal CONJUNCTIVITIS product.
 It’s made entirely of natural ingredients and its anti-inflammatory properties help soothe the eyes of a cat affected by this condition.
 It also helps to promote your cat's eyes overall health even in case of tearing.

-As mentioned above, it’s perfect for pets at the onset of conjunctivitis and is safe for both cats and dogs.
-It is therefore a remedy which is very useful to have on hand and that allows you to intervene quickly in the event of conjunctivitis in your cat.
+As mentioned above, it’s perfect for pets at the onset of conjunctivitis and can be used for both cats and dogs.
+It is therefore a product which is very useful to have on hand and that allows you to intervene quickly in the event of conjunctivitis in your cat.